-Next, we’ll look into how to be sure your posts are relevant, timely, and considered quality content.
+Next, we’ll look into groups, as well as how to be sure your posts are relevant, timely, and considered quality content.

 Facebook has become a lot more like Google in that it’s striving to provide more quality results to users, which means it’s looking to outside signals including website code.
 What code specifically?

 Unless you’re super-savvy with the back end of your website, this is a project for your website developer.